eveomett-states/Illinois/readme.md

 - `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
 - `ATG18D`: Number of votes for 2018 Democratic attorney general candidate
 - `ATG18R`: Number of votes for 2018 Republican attorney general candidate
-- `AUD18D`: Number of votes for 2018 Democratic Auditor
-- `AUD18R`: Number of votes for 2018 Republican Auditor
+- `ATG18O`: Number of votes for 2018 other party's attorney general candidate
-- `COC18D`: Number of votes for 2018 Democratic Corporation Commissioner candidate
+- `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
-- `COC18R`: Number of votes for 2018 Republican Corporation Commissioner candidate
+- `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
-- `COC18O`: Number of votes for 2018 other Corporation Commissioner candidates
+- `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
-- `COC20R`: Number of votes for 2020 Republican Corporation Commissioner candidate
+- `PRE20D`: Number of votes for 2020 Democratic presidential candidate
-- `COC20O`: Number of votes for 2020 other Corporation Commissioner candidates
+- `PRE20R`: Number of votes for 2020 Republican presidential candidate
-- `INS18D`: Number of votes for 2018 Democratic Commissioner of Insurance
-- `INS18R`: Number of votes for 2018 Republican Commissioner of Insurance
+- `PRE20O`: Number of votes for 2020 other party's presidential candidate
-- `LAB18D`: Number of votes for 2018 Democratic Commissioner of Labor
+- `SOS18D`: Number of votes for 2018 Democratic Secretary of State
-- `LAB18R`: Number of votes for 2018 Republican Commissioner of Labor
+- `SOS18R`: Number of votes for 2018 Republican Secretary of State
-- `LAB18O`: Number of votes for 2018 other Commissioner of Labor
+- `SOS18O`: Number of votes for 2018 other party's Secretary of State
-- `LTG18D`: Number of votes for 2018 Democratic Lieutenant Governor
-- `LTG18R`: Number of votes for 2018 Republican Lieutenant Governor
-- `LTG18O`: Number of votes for 2018 other Lieutenant Governor
-- `PRE16D`: Number of votes for 2016 Democratic President
-- `PRE16O`: Number of votes for 2016 other party's President
-- `PRE16R`: Number of votes for 2016 Republican President
-- `PRE20D`: Number of votes for 2020 Democratic President
-- `PRE20R`: Number of votes for 2020 Republican President
-- `PRE20O`: Number of votes for 2020 other party's President
-- `SPI18D`: Number of votes for 2018 Democratic Superintendent of Public Instruction
+- `TRE18D`: Number of votes for 2018 Democratic Treasurer
-- `SPI18O`: Number of votes for 2018 other party's Superintendent of Public Instruction
-- `SPI18R`: Number of votes for 2018 Republican Superintendent of Public Instruction
+- `TRE18R`: Number of votes for 2018 Republican Treasurer
 - `TRE18O`: Number of votes for 2018 other party's Treasurer
-- `TRE18R`: Number of votes for 2018 Republican Treasurer
+- `USS20D`: Number of votes for 2020 Democratic senate candidate
-- `USS16D`: Number of votes for 2016 Democratic Senate candidate
+- `USS20R`: Number of votes for 2020 Republican senate candidate
-- `USS16O`: Number of votes for 2016 other party's Senate candidate
+- `USS20O`: Number of votes for 2020 other party's senate candidate
-- `USS16R`: Number of votes for 2016 Republican Senate candidate
+- `COM18D`: Number of votes for 2018 Democratic Comptroller
-- `USS20D`: Number of votes for 2020 Democratic Senate candidate
+- `COM18R`: Number of votes for 2018 Republican Comptroller
-- `USS20O`: Number of votes for 2020 other party's Senate candidate
+- `COM18O`: Number of votes for 2018 other party's Comptroller
-- `USS20R`: Number of votes for 2020 Republican Senate candidate